miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Carson quest more logical by having the player phone Gimble.
 +Added male blood doll to Smoke Shop and a surprise to pier ending.
 +Moved Knox in Asylum to restore lines of Cal and some for Arthur.
-+Corrected Auspex stats if you use "no changed disciplines" option.
++Corrected Auspex stats if you use "no changed Disciplines" option.
 +Swapped final poster quest poster and restored it to Ground Zero.
-+Restored partial damage to supernaturals with several disciplines.
++Restored partial damage to supernaturals with several Disciplines.
 +Updated some entries in some computers to reflect NPC fatalities.
 +Fixed four Humanity cost altering histories, thanks miracle.flame.
 +Removed plus and extras installer sub-options to avoid confusion.